prasen19/Relative-Humidity-prediction-based-on-Gases-Concentration-and-Temp/README.md

 Humidity prediction is one of the important aspect in weather prediction analysis to find out temperature and rain precipitation predictions.

-This is project is a regression model which will try to predict relative humidity (humidity %) in the given area using gases concentration and temperature available in that perticular area.
+This is project is a regression model which will try to predict relative humidity (humidity %) in the given area using gases concentration and temperature available in that particular area.

-The dataset contains 9358 instances of hourly averaged responses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multisensor Device.
+The dataset contains 9358 instances of hourly averaged responses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multi Sensor Device.

 The device was located on the field in a significantly polluted area, at road level,within an Italian city.
 Data were recorded from March 2004 to April 2005.